 The Challenge

-Many of the same fungi that cause stalk rots also cause ear rots, and these also cause consistent yield losses.
-However, aside from the yield losses caused by these pathogens, several important ear rot pathogens produce compounds called mycotoxins that are toxic to humans and livestock.
+Ear rots of corn are economically important mid- to late-season diseases that are caused by multiple fungal pathogens.
+Few effective treatment options are available, and genetic resistance is limited.
+In addition to the yield losses caused by these fungi, they also produce compounds called mycotoxins that are toxic to humans and livestock.
 Mycotoxin-contaminated grain must be diluted in the case of low levels of contamination, or removed from the food supply in the case of high levels.
 In developing countries, mycotoxin screening is generally not available, and consumption of contaminated grain causes human health issues such as stunting in children and cancer in adults.
+Corn plants that are stressed by other diseases, drought, heat stress or poor nutrition are more vulnerable to infection.
+Fungicide treatments are generally not effective.

 The strategy